Maritime Archaic

 The Maritime Archaic is a North American cultural complex of the Late Archaic along the coast of Newfoundland, the Canadian Maritimes and northern New England.
-The Maritime Archaic began in approximately 7000 BC and lasted into the 18th century.
+The Maritime Archaic began in approximately 7000 BC and lasted until approximately 3500 BC, corresponding with the arrival of the Paleo-Eskimo groups who may have outcompeted the Maritime Archaic for resources.
 The culture consisted of sea-mammal hunters in the subarctic who used wooden boats.
 Maritime Archaic sites have been found as far south as Maine and as far north as Labrador.
 Their settlements included longhouses, and boat-topped temporary or seasonal houses.
-They engaged in long-distance trade, as shown by white chert from northern Labrador being found as far south as Maine.
+They engaged in long-distance trade, as shown by white Ramah chert from northern Labrador being found as far south as Maine.